If your model is underperforming, the problem is often not the algorithm. It is the data behind it.

-Information sets used in machine learning are structured collections of data (commonly known as datasets) used to train, validate, and test machine learning models.
+Information sets used in machine learning are structured or unstructured collections of data used to train, validate, and test machine learning models.
+In standard ML language, these are usually called datasets.

 Whether you're building deep learning models, rule-based classifiers, or experimental regression systems, your results are only as good as your data.
 That means selecting and preparing the right training data is just as important as choosing the right algorithm.